altocodenl/tagaway/readme.md

    - If the user has no `from` tag, a 404 is returned with body `{error: 'tag'}`.
    - If the user already has a `to` tag, a 409 is returned with body `{error: 'exists'}`, to avoid overlapping two tags through a rename.
    - If the `from` tag is shared with one or more users, a 409 is returned with body `{error: 'shared'}`.
    - If successful, returns a 200.

+- `POST /deleteTag`
+   - Body must be of the form `{tag: STRING}`, where `tag` is an user tag.
+   - If `tag` is not a user tag, a 400 is returned with body `{error: 'tag'}`.
+   - If the user has no such tag, a 404 is returned with body `{error: 'tag'}`.
+   - If the tag is shared with one or more users, a 409 is returned with body `{error: 'shared'}`.
+   - If successful, returns a 200.

 - `POST /download`